-- 14.4.18 Figure 14B-4 (PEI Report, Volume III) shows the locations of the NFPD TraC surveys reported for the River Tees.
+- 14.4.18 Figure 14B-5 shows the locations of the NFPD TraC surveys reported for the River Tees.
 For the purpose of investigating spatial variations, the River Tees has been divided into three areas: the upper, middle and lower reaches. - 14.4.19 The upper reach of the River Tees is defined as the area located upstream of the Tees Barrage, whilst the middle reach falls downstream of the barrage.
+The lower reaches were defined as the survey locations where sampling was undertaken at the mouth of the River Tees and the adjacent coastal waters.